AHumanBrain/primerDesign/README2.md

 * `--blast-db`: A prefix for your BLAST database (e.g., "ecoli_db").
 The script will automatically build this database from your genome if it doesn't exist.

 **Optional Arguments:**
 * `--force-single-pool`: (Flag) If provided, it will force the script to find the "best-available" set for a single tube, even if it has clashes.
+This is only used for `sparse` (non-overlapping) designs.
 * `--output-prefix`: (Default: `final_primers`) A prefix for your output files.